BerliozFramework/Config/README.md

 `%var1.var2%`,
 that's get key **var1.var2** in replacement of value.

-Some specials variables are available:
+Some variables are available by default:

 - **php_version**: the value of constant PHP_VERSION
 - **php_version_id**: the value of constant PHP_VERSION_ID